Eric Bailly: Villarreal

-On 18 October 2015, Bailly was sent off shortly after the interval in a 2–1 loss to Celta de Vigo at Estadio El Madrigal.
+On 18 October 2015, Bailly was sent off shortly after the interval in a 2–1 loss to Celta Vigo at the Estadio El Madrigal.
 He made seven appearances as the team reached the last four of the 2015–16 UEFA Europa League; on 22 October he scored his first career goal and only one for the team, to conclude a 4–0 home group win over Dinamo Minsk.

 Manchester United

-2016–17 season: Debut campaign
+2016–17 season: Debut campaign and Europa League

 On 8 June 2016, Bailly joined Premier League side Manchester United for a reported fee of £30 million, signing a four-year contract, with the option of an additional two.
 He was the first player signed by their new manager José Mourinho.

-He made his competitive debut on 7 August in a 2–1 win against Leicester City at Wembley Stadium to win the FA Community Shield, and was named man of the match.
+He made his competitive debut on 7 August in a 2–1 win against Leicester City at Wembley to win the FA Community Shield, and was named man of the match.
 He was again named man of the match on his Premier League debut a week later, a 3–1 win at Bournemouth.

 He was voted Manchester United's Player of the Month for August 2016.
-He said to MUTV, "The Man-of-the-Match awards are something I hadn’t thought about, but I got them through the hard work I have put in.
+He said to MUTV: "The Man-of-the-Match awards are something I hadn’t thought about, but I got them through the hard work I have put in.
 I hope to see more of that in the weeks ahead of us."
 On 23 October 2016, Bailly was substituted off in the 52nd minute after suffering a serious knee injury during the 4–0 loss at Chelsea.
 He made 11 appearances as the Red Devils won the Europa League, and was named in the Squad of the Season.

 2017–18 season

-On 19 August 2017, Bailly scored the first league goal of his club career, Manchester United's first in a 4–0 away win over Swansea City, following up after Paul Pogba's header came back off the underside of the crossbar.
+On 19 August 2017, Bailly scored the first league goal of his club career, and his only goal for the club in Manchester United's first in a 4–0 away win over Swansea City, following up after Paul Pogba's header came back off the underside of the crossbar.

 On 8 November 2017, Bailly suffered an ankle injury, and he was sidelined for around 100 days and returned to action on 17 February 2018, coming on as a substitute for Romelu Lukaku in the final 90-minute added additional time in a 2–0 win over Huddersfield in the FA Cup.
 He went on and made a total of 18 appearances and scored one goal in all competitions at the end of the season.